-52 A key informant of this evaluation made a related point regarding a decline in the ability to use the English language, which is hidden in official statistics in Tanzania.
+&lt;sup>52 A key informant of this evaluation made a related point regarding a decline in the ability to use the English language, which is hidden in official statistics in Tanzania.
 The informants view is that the donor community generally had not given this sufficient priority in its support for education in Tanzania, which in the globalization context has proved to be a major handicap.
-The informant argued that a declining number of Tanzanian in official positions are versed enough in English to participate meaningfully in international business discussions and the country tends to suffer from this shortcoming both in negotiating treaties and other accords with foreign economic or political actors.
+The informant argued that a declining number of Tanzanians in official positions are versed enough in English to participate meaningfully in international business discussions and the country tends to suffer from this shortcoming both in negotiating treaties and other accords with foreign economic or political actors.

-Sector Development Program (Ed-SDP), and it stressed the need for Tanzanian ownership of the programme.
+In the 1990s, Sida was very active in the dialogue between the Government of Tanzania and other donor agencies about the development of the Education Sector Development Program (Ed-SDP), and it stressed the need for Tanzanian ownership of the programme.
 During that period, the sector was in need of reform and more resources were required to improve quality and rebuild credibility among parents and children.
 The development of the Ed-SDP was seen by both the Government of Tanzania and donor agencies as the way to revitalize and fund the system.
 However, the Sida 2000 Result Analysis from Tanzania (Sida 2000, p.6) observed that the Ministry of Education and Culture was lacking strong and genuine ownership and that this was the biggest problem for the future, including for the sustainability of the programme.
 The analysis also found that the need for capacity building was significant, and that there were serious problems balancing internal ownership with external initiatives by donors.
 The analysis also highlighted the progress towards a sector wide approach.
 Finally, the analysis highlighted that the sector was still in very poor condition following the economic crisis in the 1980s and that the transition to sector reforms was a necessary, complex and long term task.